 What Is Logistics and Supply Chain Management?

 While certain aspects of business logistics and supply chain management overlap, they’re two separate functions describing differing responsibilities.
-So, what is the difference between logistics and supply chain?
+So, what is the difference between logistics and supply chains?

 The essentials of supply chain management encompass an organization’s broader processes managing and executing the product lifecycle to maximize profitability.
 Supply chain management shapes a business’ practices for competitive advantages across its entire interconnected departments and operations, plus accounts for outside vendor or third-party contractor management.